SiliconLabs/unify-matter-pc/doc/readme_overview.md

 ### Message based Recovery

 In case of message transmission failure, the failing status will be removed once a command is successfully sent to the node.
 Upon removal of the failing status, the state is updated to the last known state.
-Incase of acknowldegment failure, the failing status will be removed if node recevices any incoming message from the node.
+Incase of acknowledgement failure, the failing status will be removed if node receives any incoming message from the node.
 Upon removal of the failing status, the state is updated to the last known state.

+## Unify MPC Detection and Handling of Decommission

+The MPC being matter controller only, does not have any direct knowledge when matter commissioner decommissions any device on the fabric.
+However, MPC continuously listens to mDNS advertisements from other nodes to detect the commissioning (non-zero ttl in mDNS records) and decommissioning (zero ttl in mDNS records).

+When MPC detects a node is decommissioned, it immediately unsubscribes on any active subscriptions and deletes the corresponding entries for that device in its attribute store.
+This clearing from attribute store in-turn un-retains all the topics under the nodes UNID indicating to IoT services that the node has been removed from network.
+In the case where MPC itself gets decommissioned, MPC resets itself by clearing entries for all devices it is monitoring/controlling in the fabric and then removes the fabric info from _NetworkList_ attribute of Unify State and updates its state back to _Online Non-functional_.

 ## Supported Clusters/Devices